osrf/gazebo_tutorials/drcsim_robotiq_hand/tutorial.md

 # Visualizing the gripper in rviz

-The simulated Robotiq gripper publishes its state using ROS, so it is possible to graphically visualize its state using rviz.
+The simulated RobotiQ gripper publishes its state using ROS, so it is possible to graphically visualize its state using rviz.
 Go to the terminal where you were visualizing the hand state and press CTRL-C.